ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

 ```

+### Synchronous Subscriber

 The following code example demonstrates a synchronous Subscriber that _pulls_ items one by one.
 The _synchronous_ Subscriber processes its _onSubscribe_, _onNext_, _onError_, _onComplete_ methods in the Publisher’s thread.
-The Subscriber also stores its Subscription (to perform backpressure in the _onNext_ method) and its cancellation flag.
-The Subscriber uses different types of error handling (throwing an exception or unsubscribing) according to the Reactive Streams specification.
+The Subscriber also stores its Subscription (to perform backpressure) and its cancellation flag.
+The Subscriber also uses different types of error handling (throwing an exception or unsubscribing) according to the Reactive Streams specification.

 <sub>The GitHub repository has <em>blackbox</em> and <em>whitebox</em> unit tests to verify that this Subscriber complies with all the specification rules that are checked in its TCK.</sub>